grantkee/atp-form/README.md

 #### Current Issues

 * The order of '/clients' and '/clients/:id' in the React Router matters, and I'm not sure if there's a better way to include this.
-I'm concerned about user experience when hitting backspace
+I'm concerned about user experience when hitting backspace.
+Backspace is definitely not working.

 * I want the Navigation component located in App.js to unmount when the user visits /atp-dashboard